 " Given everything your smartphone does for you now, from mapping the skies to tracking your rides and delivering your website analytics, isn’t it a bit surprising how difficult it is to buy stuff with it?
 Mobile commerce — like flying cars or domestic robots — is one of those promises that has long seemed just around the corner; a logical next step, but one that has receded into the future before us, like a financial mirage.
 At the risk of getting fooled again, I think that’s about to change.
 Twitter lights up every time Apple hires an engineer with expertise in near field communication (NFC), the wireless technology that will most likely power wave-and-pay mobile systems, and Eric Schmidt showed off tap-and-pay capability in an Android phone at the Web 2.0 Summit last fall.
-How Social Media Changed Small Business Marketing #SEWatch.
+So what?
+1. Now the story gets more interesting.
+2. How Social Media Changed Small Business Marketing #SEWatch.

 Davanti Digital Media, a full-service digital marketing agency specializing in social media solutions for businesses of all sizes, has just uploaded a new YouTube video entitled, "Social Media For All: How Social Media Changed Small Business Marketing.

 Instead of waiting on the phone for an agent, customers jump to the front of the queue by going online.
-But when companies fail to design for integration of social media channels into established customer support processes they introduce inefficiencies and increased costs.
 A Big Picture Social Media Strategy.
 It can be difficult for organizations to see the strategic big picture when it comes to social media, especially if they are focusing all their energy on tools and tactics.

 Questions abound … How does social media investment relate to business value?
 What are the real costs?
 Social Business.
 Stowe Boyd wrote today about his discomfort with the phrase Enterprise 2.0 and his preference for "social business" as a way of describing the changes we are seeing currently.